Single-Peaked Consistency for Weak Orders Is Easy: Results

+\begin{lemma} Let $V$ be a preference profile of weak orders. $V$ is single-plateaued with respect to an axis $A$ if and only if no preference order $v \in V$ contains a v-valley with respect to $A$ and no preference order $v \in V$ contains a nonpeak plateau with respect to $A$. \end{lemma}

+\begin{proofs} Let $C$ be a candidate set, $V$ be a preference profile of weak orders, and $A$ be an axis.

+If $V$ is single-plateaued with respect to $A$ then for every preference order $v \in V$, $A$ can be split into segments $X$, $Y$, and $Z$ such that $v$ is strictly increasing along $X$, remaining constant along $Y$, and strictly decreasing along $Z$.
+Since $v$ is only ever strictly decreasing along $Z$ and $Z$ is the rightmost segment of $A$, $v$ cannot contain a v-valley with respect to $A$.
+For a nonpeak plateau to exist with respect to $A$ there must exist candidates $a,b,c \in C$ such that $a < b < c$ in $A$ and either $(a > b \sim c)$ or $(c > b \sim a)$ in $v$.

+We first consider the case of $(a > b \sim c)$ in $v$.
+Since $a$ is strictly preferred to $b$ and $c$ in $v$ and both $b$ and $c$ are to the right of $a$ on the axis we know that both $b$ and $c$ must be in segment $Z$.
+However, $v$ is strictly decreasing along $Z$, so $v$ cannot have a nonpeak plateau of this form.

+We now consider the case of $(c > b \sim a)$ in $v$.
+Since $c$ is strictly preferred to $a$ and $b$ in $v$ and both $a$ and $b$ are to the left of $c$ on the axis we know that both $a$ and $b$ must be in segment $X$.
+However, $v$ is strictly increasing along $X$, so $v$ cannot have a nonpeak plateau of this form.

+For the other direction we consider the case when no preference order $v \in V$ contains a v-valley with respect to $A$ and no preference order $v \in V$ contains a nonpeak plateau with respect to $A$.

+Since no preference order $v \in V$ contains a v-valley with respect to $A$, we know from Lemma~\ref{lem:extv} that $V$ is \extsp\ with respect to $A$.
+Since we also know that no preference order $v \in V$ contains a nonpeak plateau with respect to $A$ it is easy to see that $V$ is single-plateaued with respect to $A$.~\end{proofs}

-Since the nonpeak plateau substructure is needed in addition to the v-valley substructure we need to extend Construction~\ref{con:mat} so that if a preference order contains a nonpeak plateau with respect to an axis $A$, then when the columns of its preference matrix are permuted according to $A$ the matrix will contain a row with the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$. \begin{construction} For each $v_i \in V$ construct a ($\|C\|-1) \times \|C\|$ matrix $X_i$.
-Each column of $X_i$ corresponds to a candidate in $C$.
-For each candidate $c \in C$ let $k$ be the number of candidates that are ranked strictly above $c$ in $v_i$ and let the corresponding column in matrix $X_i$ contain $(\|C\|-k-1)$ 1's starting at row zero, with the remaining entries filled with 0's (as in Construction~\ref{con:mat}).
+Since the nonpeak plateau substructure is needed in addition to the v-valley substructure, we need to extend Construction~\ref{con:mat} so that if a preference order contains a nonpeak plateau with respect to an axis $A$, then when the columns of its corresponding preference matrix are permuted according to $A$ the matrix will contain a row with the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$.
+Notice that if a preference order ranks three candidates indifferent to each other below its peak (plateau) that it will have a nonpeak plateau with respect to \emph{every} possible axis.
+To handle this case in the extension to Construction~\ref{con:mat} we need to ensure that its corresponding preference matrix will contain a row with the sequence $\cdots 1 \cdots 0 \cdots 1 \cdots$ for every permutation of its columns.